magronv/univsos/README.md

                        sos := [[1, [1, -X, 0]], [X + 1, [0, 0, 0]], [0, [1, X - 1/2, 3/4]]]

-The output is a list [(p1, (a1, b1, c1)),..., (pr, (ar, br, cr))], where each pi is a rational polynomial, ai*bi^2 + ci is a rational polynomial of degree at most 2, and such that f admits the Horner-like representation:
+The output is a list [(p1, (a1, b1, c1)),..., (pr, (ar, br, cr))], where each pi is a rational polynomial, ai*bi^2 + ci is a rational polynomial of degree at most 2, and such that f admits the Horner-like decomposition:

 `f  = p1^2* [ p2^2* [ ... [pr^2 + ar * br^2 + cr]] + a2*b2^2 + c2] + a1*b1^2 + c1`